BloatingRoadmap

 If you want the category map, use prebiotics, probiotics, and synbiotics.
 If your question is IBS-specific, route to the probiotics for IBS strains guide.

 For the first post-antibiotic week, be careful with concentrated prebiotic powders, large kombucha servings, aggressive fermented-food stacks, or multiple new products at once.
 If symptoms worsen, you will not know which variable did it.
+If you want a calmer food-first bridge before probiotics, use gentle variety before probiotics.

 A 14-day food rebuild tracker